-Many patients also need salt and magnesium supplements, as well as medicine that blocks the kidney's ability to get rid of potassium.
+Many patients also need salt and magnesium supplements.
+Medicine may be needed that blocks the kidney's ability to get rid of potassium.
 High doses of nonsteroidal anti-inflammatory drugs (NSAIDs) may also be used.

 Infants who have severe growth failure may grow normally with treatment.
 Most patients remain well with ongoing treatment, though some develop kidney failure.

 Call your health care provider if your child is: